forrestywang/DS_Projects/Machine Learning Workshop/README.md

 print("Accuracy:", score, '\b%')
 ```

 Now that the logistic regression has been trained, I predicted the accuracy by testing it with the `log_reg.predict(X_test)` function. `sklearn.metrics`' `accuracy_score(y_test, predictions)` function compared the results and returned the accuracy.
-Since the accuracy $\in [0, 1]$, multiplying it by 100 and concatenating a % sign turned it into a percentage.
+Since the accuracy $\in [0, 1]$, multiplying it by 100 and concatenating a % sign converted it into a percentage.

+*Note: This entire section should be commented out when submitting the predictions.
+Since the entire data frame would be fitted to the model, there is no need to make any more predictions about it.*

 <br>